 The shocking fact is that of the total number of people in slavery across the world, almost 4.1 million of them are exploited by the government.
 Most of the enslaved people are usually exploited for economic purposes, such as forced labor.
 However, sexual exploitation is also high, with 99 percent of people trafficked as sexual slaves being females.

 Debt bondage occurs when people who borrow money are unable to repay it back to the lender.
 As a consequence, they are made to work according to the directions of the lender so that they earn enough money to wipe out their debts.
-This eventually puts them into perpetual slavery since most lenders cleverly manipulate interest rates so that those under debt bondage are never able to fully repay their loans.
+This eventually puts them into perpetual enslavement since most lenders cleverly manipulate interest rates so that those under debt bondage are never able to fully repay their loans.

-Another form of slavery that continues to be practiced in modern times is descent slavery, where people continue to be slaves because their ancestors were once slaves.
+Another form of enslavement that continues to be practiced in modern times is descent slavery, where people continue to be slaves because their ancestors were once slaves.
 This is largely a phenomenon seen in developing and under-developed countries.
 Human trafficking and forced marriage are something that almost exclusively affects females.

-Slavery in the US
+Slavery in the U.S.

 “Everybody perhaps expects or is not surprised to learn that modern-day slavery happens in a country like North Korea or Afghanistan, in countries where there are conflict and human rights abuses, but it is pretty shocking to realize that modern-day slavery happens in very highly developed countries like the U.S.,” Fiona David, executive director of global research for Walk Free, said to U.S. News and World Report.

 On the plus side, America was ranked second among the list of countries that respond quickly to slavery.
-U.S. Department of State sees the country as a Tier 1 nation since it implements the minimum required legislation to eliminate trafficking.
-Walk Free believes the state can take better action against slavery by improving data coordination between various departments.
+The U.S. Department of State sees the country as a Tier 1 nation since it implements the minimum required legislation to eliminate trafficking.
+Walk Free believes the state can take better action against enslavement by improving data coordination between various departments.